 - Onion: Contains selenium, sulfur, zinc and vitamin C, as well as antioxidants.

-- Turmeric: Contains curcumin, an anti-inflammatory and antioxidant agent.
+- Turmeric: Contains curcumin, an antioxidant agent.

 - Almonds: Rich sources of vitamin E, iron and protein, all essential for immune function.